Teacher in Charge: Kōkā E. Stanbridge.

 Learning in the Social Sciences helps students to thrive in the diverse communities and environments of Aotearoa New Zealand and beyond.
 Learning in the Social Sciences develops skills in conceptual thinking, research, exploring perspectives and critical and creative thinking to take social action. Ākonga will draw on understandings of the past, to make sense of the present and inform future decisions and actions.

 There is wide scope in the Social Sciences to learn in a range of contexts that suit students and allow them to bring their own diverse experiences and understandings of the world into the classroom.

-Social Studies leads to Social Science subjects in the senior school.
+Social Sciences leads to Social Science subjects in the senior school.
 Senior Social Science subjects are: Classics, Geography, History, Legal Studies, Psychology, Tourism.
 Skills developed in the Social Sciences are transferrable and applicable across many other subjects.Contributions and Equipment/Stationery

-Computer, A4 exercise book, scissors, ruler, pens, pencils, glue stick
+Computer (as per school BYOD guidelines), A4 exercise book, scissors, ruler, pens, pencils, glue stick